yast/ycp-killer/README.md

 files.
 All files specified in the `excluded` section in [module metadata](#module-metadata) are excluded from compilation and kept intact.

+Some include files are not standalone and need to be compiled in context of another file (called a *wrapper*).
+These include files and their wrappers need to be specified in the `include_wrappers` section in [module metadata](#module-metadata).

 Compilation of each file can pass or fail with one of the following error:

   * **ERROR(y2r)** – the compilation failed when running `y2r`